pikecoin/PIC/README.md

 ##### Packaging & Deployment
 To get going fast, you can code your Exchange Adapter and place it in the [bxbot-exchanges](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges) module alongside the other inbuilt adapters.
-When you build the project, your Exchange Adapter will be included in the BX-bot jar.
-You can also create your own jar for your adapters, e.g. `my-adapters.jar`, and include it on BX-bot's runtime classpath - see the _[Installation Guide](#the-manual-way)_ for how to do this.
+When you build the project, your Exchange Adapter will be included in the picoin jar.
+You can also create your own jar for your adapters, e.g. `my-adapters.jar`, and include it on picoin's runtime classpath - see the _[Installation Guide](#the-manual-way)_ for how to do this.

 ### Logging
 Logging for the bot is provided by [log4j](http://logging.apache.org/log4j).
 The log file is written to `logs/bxbot.log` using a rolling policy.
-When a log file size reaches 100 MB or a new day is started, it is archived and a new log file is created.
-BX-bot will create up to 7 archives on the same day; these are stored in a directory based on the current year and month.
+When a log file size reaches 100 MB or a new day is started, it is archived and a new log file is created. picoin will create up to 7 archives on the same day; these are stored in a directory based on the current year and month.
 Only the last 90 archives are kept.
 Each archive is compressed using gzip.
 The logging level is set at `info`.
 You can change this default logging configuration in the [`config/log4j2.xml`](./config/log4j2.xml) file.